MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/Walkthroughs/walkthrough-synchronizing-information-between-outlook-and-microsoft-dynamics-nav.md

  Michael attempts to call the contact, but the telephone number is incorrect because someone else has entered a new number in Outlook and not yet synchronized with [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
 Michael reviews the conflict details, determines that the problem is related to the telephone number, and resolves the conflict.

  Michael also realizes that he has to add some additional fields to the entities that are synchronized.
-He adds the territory code fields as user\-defined fields to the company contact information so that they will be displayed in both Outlook and [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].
+He adds the territory code fields as user-defined fields to the company contact information so that they will be displayed in both Outlook and [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)].

 ## Performing a Synchronization
- First, Michael sets an appointment for David to meet with a customer by creating a to\-do in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)], and then synchronizing with Outlook, so that the appointment is displayed on the team calendar.
+ First, Michael sets an appointment for David to meet with a customer by creating a to-do in [!INCLUDE[navnow](../ApplicationDesign/includes/navnow_md.md)], and then synchronizing with Outlook, so that the appointment is displayed on the team calendar.

-#### To create a to\-do and synchronize it with Outlook
+#### To create a to-do and synchronize it with Outlook

 1. In the **Search** box, enter **Contacts**, and then choose the related link.